Maamme: Status and usage

 There is no law regarding an official national anthem in Finland, in the way the coat of arms and flag of Finland are legally defined.
 Instead, its position has been established gradually by convention over the years.
 In 2018, "Maamme" was described by the Government of Finland as the "Finnish national anthem".

 Even though "Maamme" has become established as the de facto anthem, its status has still been debated from time to time.
 It has been suggested that the status of "Maamme" as the national anthem should be legalised.
 For example, opposing legislative initiatives were made in 2003 by the Finnish Parliament to make "Maamme" and the Finlandia Hymn the official national anthem.
 In 2014, there was a citizens' initiative about choosing the Finlandia Hymn as the national anthem, and in 2016 members of the National Coalition Party began campaigning to stop using "Maamme" in favour of the Finlandia Hymn, however, opinions were not unanimous in the party, and the campaign fell short of its goal.

 Despite the lack of official status, in usage, "Maamme" fills the function of a national anthem in the same way as in many other countries.
 For example, it is played during state visits, and used to represent Finland at international sporting fixtures.

+Through the late months of 1993, an instrumental version of Maamme was used as the entrance theme in WWF for wrestler Ludvig Borga.